nocomplexity/FreeAndOpenMachineLearning/ml-business-use.rst

 - Managers, architects, developers and engineers with an open mindset.
 So open for learning and experimenting.

 - Descent knowledge of key quality aspects involved.
 E.g. privacy, safety and security.
 A must take these privacy, safety and security serious from the start.
 Do it by design.
-It can initially take some extra time, but once key safeguards are in place experimenting with data and machine learning outcomes will be possible with lower risks.
-So make sure you will also have some privacy and security experts involved from the start.
+It can initially take some extra time.
+But once key safeguards are in place experimenting with data and machine learning outcomes is possible with lower risks.
+So make sure you involve some privacy and security experts from the start.

 - Solid business innovation strategy, innovation management system (process and people) available.